London house prices soar 26 percent in a year, fastest pace since 1987

 Countrywide, house prices rose 1.0 percent in June after a 0.7 percent rise in May, taking the annual rate of increase to 11.8 percent - the biggest since January 2005, according to Nationwide.

 That has helped fuel construction.
 Separate data on Wednesday showed activity in that sector grew in June at its fastest annual pace in four months.
-Shares in Britain's biggest housebuilders including Barratt Development, Persimmon, Berkeley Group and Taylor Wimpey are up between 12 and 20 percent in the last 12 months.
+Shares in Britain's biggest housebuilders including Barratt Development (BDEV.L), Persimmon (PSN.L), Berkeley Group (BKGH.L) and Taylor Wimpey (TW.L) are up between 12 and 20 percent in the last 12 months.

 BUBBLE OR GOLD?